DynamoDB with Serverless Framework - The Ultimate Guide

 You should be able to run the following commands without any issues:

 Serverless Framework provides a set of templates for a variety of platforms and languages.
-For this tutorial, we're going to use aws-nodejs
+For this tutorial, we're going to use the aws-nodejs

 template: